vbrusca/ZigMatrixUtils/README.md

 ## Execution Times

 Execution times are calculated after the last unit test that uses them.
-You can find the execution time summary in the test output by searching for the term "Key List".
+You can find the execution time summary in the test output by searching for the term "Function Execution Times List".
 An example of the execution time summary is shown below.

 <pre>
-Key List:
+Function Execution Times List:
- INT_equXvec:	Count: 2.0e+00	Avg: 0.000ms 300.000ns
  absF32:	Count: 1.0e+00	Avg: 0.000ms 200.000ns
  absF32Ref:	Count: 1.0e+00	Avg: 0.000ms 100.000ns
  absF32Ret:	Count: 1.0e+00	Avg: 0.000ms 100.000ns